Sz-Daniel/Tarkony/README.md

 ## Guide

+The website related to the Escape from Tarkov game aims to provide quick and easily accessible information about in-game items.
+This includes, for example, current selling prices, as well as concise key data such as prices from other traders and the role of items in barter crafting or quests.
+In the future, I plan to enable users to assess whether it is worthwhile to invest in a particular item based on additional crafting or barter connections.
+Additionally, a separate module will be available to compare the values and performance of weapon mods.

 On the main page, all on-hand items are listed first.

 Displayed categories are top-level categories; by selecting them, the user is taken to the subcategories.
 For each selected category, all items within its subcategories are also displayed.